-If "yes," please complete the following:

-First or only early decision plan closing date November 1st First or only early decision plan notification date Late December Other early decision plan closing date January 7th Other early decision plan notification date Mid-February Number of early decision applications received by your institution ED1: 250 ED2: 203 Total: 453 Number of applicants admitted under early decision plan ED1: 205 ED2: 102 Total: 307 Please provide significant details about your early decision plan: Two Early Decision plans; ED1 and ED2 represented in counts.
-C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ⊠ Yes ☐ No If "yes," please complete the following: Early action closing date November 1st Early action notification date Late December Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? ☐ Yes ⊠ No D. TRANSFER ADMISSION Fall Applicants D1.
-Does your institution enroll transfer students? $\boxtimes$ Yes $\square$ No (If no, please skip to Section E) If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities?
-X Yes No D2.
-Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2019.
-Applicants Admitted Applicants Enrolled Applicants Men 386 189 88 393 93 Women 216 Total 779 405 181 Application for Admission D3.
-Indicate terms for which transfers may enroll: | Fall ⊠ Winter ☐ Spring Summer D4.
+C18.
+Deferred admission: Does your institution allow students to postpone enrollment after admission? ⊠ Yes □ No If yes, maximum period of postponement: One year, unless serving required military service or mission work.
+C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? □ Yes ☑ No C20.
+Common Application: Question removed from CDS.
+(Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21.
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? ⊠ Yes □ No If "yes," please complete the following: First or only early decision plan closing date: November 1st First or only early decision plan notification date: Late December Other early decision plan closing date: January 7th Other early decision plan notification date: Mid-February For the Fall 2020 entering class: Number of early decision applications received by your institution: 577 Number of applicants admitted under early decision plan: 398 Please provide significant details about your early decision plan: EDI and EDII C22.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ⊠ Yes □ No If "yes," please complete the following: Early action closing date: November 1st Early action notification date: Late December Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes ☑ No rr ··· D1.
+Does your institution enroll transfer students? ⊠ Yes □ N

+D. TRANSFER ADMISSION

+If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities?

+⊠ Yes □ No

+D1-D2: Fall Applicants

+D2.
+Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2020.

+Applicants Admitted Applicants Enrolled Applicants

+Men 485 266 105

+Women 521 317 94

+Total 1006 583 199

+D3-D11: Application for Admission

+D3.
+Indicate terms for which transfers may enroll : ----- ---------- ------- ----- ------- ----------- ----- -------- ---

+☐ Fall ☐ Winter ☐ Spring ☐ Summer

+D4.
 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?

+☑ Yes ☐ No

 If yes, what is the minimum number of credits and the unit of measure?

-8 Semester or 12 Quarter units (transferable) D5.
+⇒ 8 Semester or 12 Quarter units (transferable)

+D5.
 Indicate all items required of transfer students to apply for admission:

 Required of All Recommended of All Recommended of Some Required of Some Not required

-High school transcript X
+High school transcript

-College transcript(s) X
+College transcript(s) \boxtimes

-Essay or personal statement X
+Essay or personal statement \boxtimes

-Interview X
+Interview \boxtimes

-Standardized test scores X
+Standardized test scores \boxtimes

-Statement of good standing X

-from prior institution(s)
+Statement of good standing from prior institution(s) \boxtimes